ExposUM 2023 Call for Research Proposals: The Emerging Exposome

 • The project must aim to generate knowledge related to the exposome —i.e., any environmental determinant of human health —and fall within the thematic scope of the current call for proposals.
 This alignment must be evident from the project summary;

-• compliance with the funding rules for PIA4 projects as defined by the ANR (see https://anr.fr/fr/rf/) and those set forth in this call for proposals (see above).
+• Compliance with the PIA4 project funding rules as defined by the ANR (see https://anr.fr/fr/rf/) and those set forth in this call for proposals (see above).

 Selection Criteria